 - To create a place for thought, reflection, prayer and saying Kaddish which connects to the histories of the place and especially the massacre of York’s Jewish community in 1190 while still being clearly being a living part of present-day York.
-It should be distinct from, while connecting with and sitting well within, the other landscaping in the area, including harder landscaping and movement routes and might be inspired by on different traditions of gardens and outside spaces in the Jewish faith.
+It should be distinct from, while connecting with and sitting well within, the other landscaping in the area, including harder landscaping and movement routes and might be inspired by different traditions of gardens and outside spaces in the Jewish faith.

-- The design of the public space needs to respond to the route between Castlegate and the proposed new Museum building, and the fact that this divides the space in two, with an area beneath Clifford’s Tower and the Motte, and an area which borders the Foss, and links the rear of the Coppergate Centre and the proposed new building.
+- The design of the public space needs to respond to the route between Castlegate and the proposed new Castle Gateway Building, and the fact that this divides the space in two, with an area beneath Clifford’s Tower and the Motte, and an area which borders the Foss, and links the rear of the Coppergate Centre and the proposed new building.
 The design of these two spaces might reflect the idea that the kinds of atmosphere and activities might move from being more reflective and quieter nearer the motte and more fun, noisy, playful and busy towards the Foss.

 - The role of commerce in driving activity in public space was noted during the public engagement process.
-The design of the space and relationship with commerce on the margins (for example the new Museum building or the proposed extension to Coppergate) or on the space itself (pop-up activities or stalls) should be considered to ensure the space offers a lively, welcoming environment as much of the time as possible, with activity extending out into the space.
+The design of the space and relationship with commerce on the margins (for example the new Castle Gateway Building or the proposed extension to Coppergate) or on the space itself (pop-up activities or stalls) should be considered to ensure the space offers a lively, welcoming environment as much of the time as possible, with activity extending out into the space.
 The early evening period was identified as a particular challenge to which the design should respond.

 - The design should create a space which feels welcoming and safe at all times including at night.
 The use of lighting, legibility of routes, and design of landscaping and structures will be key to this.